stanford-crfm/levanter/docs/Blog-Post.md

 Levanter's preprocessing works by spinning up a [Ray cluster](https://www.ray.io/) using the hosts being used for training, exploiting the typically impressive CPUs of those machines to preprocess data.
-This is especially useful for large data sets like [The Pile](https://pile.eleuther.ai/) or the [Red Pajama](https://github.com/togethercomputer/RedPajama-Data) dataset.
+This is especially useful for large data sets like [The Pile](https://pile.eleuther.ai/) or the [Red Pajama](https://github.com/togethercomputer/RedPajama-Data) data set.

 Preprocessing can also be performed offline using a Ray cluster, or on a single machine.
 In all cases, the caches produced by preprocessing are fully reproducible, so that we can assure bitwise reproducibility even when preprocessing